-Looking for Moringa recipes so you can add Moringa to your diet and experience the many benefits?
+Looking for ways to add Moringa to your diet and experience the many benefits?
 We’re glad you found us!
-This page contains some helpful tips for eating Moringa and will also serve as a growing list of Moringa recipes in the future.
+Look below for some helpful tips for eating Moringa and also links to a growing list of Moringa recipes.

 When eating Moringa powder, start by eating 1/2 tsp a day.
-That isn’t much powder, but Moringa is a very powerful food; and your body needs time to adjust to it.
-If initially taken in large quantities, it can have a detoxify effect on the body.
+That isn’t much powder, but Moringa is a potent food, and your body needs time to adjust to it.
+If initially taken in large quantities, it can have a detoxifying effect on the body.
 In the second week of use, increase to 1 tsp per day and continue to slowly increase your consumption until you reach 1-2 Tbsp (3 – 6 tsp) per day.
-It may take you 3 – 4 weeks in total to ramp up your consumption.
-You will start feeling the positive effects within a couple of weeks even before you have finished ramping up your consumption.
+It may take you 3 – 4 weeks in total to ramp up your use.
+You will start feeling the positive effects within a couple of weeks even before you have finished ramping up your usage.

 Fresh Moringa leaves have a really potent aftertaste if eaten by themselves.
 Seconds after first chewing them, you would argue that you could eat a big handful of leaves–then, the powerful aftertaste or burning sensation kicks in; and you realize you don’t ever want to eat a handful of plain Moringa leaves!
 I have watched several people do this, and it’s quite comical.
 But don’t worry, I am amazed at how you almost can’t taste the leaves when they are added to other food.